 Prof. Stefan Doerr holds a Diplom (MSc) in Geography (with Botany and Geology) from Universität Tübingen (Germany, 1993).
 His PhD (Swansea University, UK, 1998) was on the effects of forest fires on soil hydrological processes.

-He is Professor of Physical Geography and Head of Department at Swansea University (UK) and has held collaborative research positions at Deakin University, ANU and CSIRO (Australia), Universitat de València (Spain) and the US Geological Survey (Denver, USA).
+He is Professor of Physical Geography at Swansea University (UK) and has held collaborative research positions at Australian National University, Deakin University, Melbourne University and CSIRO (Australia), Universitat de València (Spain) and the US Geological Survey (Denver, USA).
 He is also Editor-in-Chief for the International Journal of Wildland Fire.